TomaszGolan/introduction_to_machine_learning/docs/markdown/introduction_to_machine_learning_01_knn/introduction_to_machine_learning_01_knn.md

 ![png](output_106_0.png)

-* In theory, cross-validation is the way to go (especially if a dataset is small)
+* In theory, k-fold cross-validation is the way to go (especially if a dataset is small)

-* In practice, people tend to use a single validation split as it is not that computational expensive as cross-validation
+* In practice, people tend to use a single validation split as it is not that computational expensive

 ### Data normalization